l10nmonster/l10nmonster/architecture.md

 * The translation process is composed of a pipeline of steps that starts from reading the source content and ends in writing corresponding translated resources.
 * Source content is split into translation units, each with a guid that identifies them.
 Two translation units with the same guid would get the same identical translation.
-* By default the guid is derived from the resource id, the logical string id (if present), and the source text.
-This is the most strict guid generation logic and allow extreme contextual customization but prevents reuse.
-When translation reuse is desirable and it's safe to do so, it's possible to override guid generation to relax the uniqueness logic.
+* The guid is derived from the resource id, the logical string id, and the source text.
+This is the most strict guid generation logic and allows extreme contextual customization.
+* Translations of the same source text can be reused in different string id's and/or resource id's but quality may suffer because sometimes context changes translations.
+Users can configure, based on their use cases, how much quality is degraded and whether reuse is acceptable or not.
 * Translated resources are never source of record and can be re-generated / overwritten at any time.
 * Translations are organized in translation jobs typically sent to translation vendors.
 Completed translation jobs are saved and constitute the source of record.
 * Translation processes may yield different levels of quality (e.g. machine translation vs. single-pass human translation vs. human translation with review).
 Each translation unit carries a level of quality.